All posts

 Go to Management\Extended Events\Sessions\System_health and double-click the package0.event_file.

 We can add an additional column to the default view as per the image instructions.
-Event file view in SSMS showing the local time
+SSMS event file viewer with side-by-side timestamp and timestamp (UTC) columns; the local column reads one hour ahead, showing SSMS converts the stored UTC value to client local time

 I am in the GMT+1 timezone, so we can see that the event file view shows time local to the SSMS client.